 When you choose to participate in firefighting as an individual, you accept the outcome of your actions.
 Every person has a shared responsibility for all persons on the fire ground.
-When difficult situations arise, it is wise to make your actions and decisions known and in consultation with others.
+When difficult situations arise, it is wise to make your actions and decisions known and consult with others.

 Firefighting success depends on all persons working together.
 When the fire grows in complexity, personnel and equipment will also increase.
-While more formal structures are put in place for proper management of emergencies.
+In contrast, the implementation of more formal structures ensures proper management of emergencies.
 Commitment and cooperation make the day.

-Through working with others, at times, you will have to make personal decisions and take action, but always know you will have to take responsibility for such actions.
+Working with others will have to make personal decisions and take action, but always know you will have to take responsibility for such activities.
 Remember, you are not above the law, and safety must always come first.

 By firefighters and private owners working together, the work will be more comfortable and safer.
 You can help one another to avoid or overcome:

 - Falling objects, hot surfaces, flames, sharp items, mines, and mine shaft

 Being aware of and locating hazards is the first goal.
 It’s a dynamic situation, and an ongoing assessment of risk is required.
 Use your experience, knowledge, and common sense to make a choice.
 The hazards could include:

 - Using machines in a rough environment or thick vegetation

 - Heat-related issues such as dehydration.